ric-colasanti/TRIFIC/README.md

 ### Initialization

-At the beginning of the simulation, the `setup` procedure initializes the nodes, buildings, and vehicles.
-The `load-network` procedure generates a  network of nodes and links using the network extension and the links csv file.
+At the beginning of the simulation, the setup procedure initializes the nodes, buildings, and vehicles.
+The load-network procedure generates a network of nodes and links using the network extension and the links CSV file.
 It then sets the links.
-The `load-buildings` procedure creates a specified number of buildings and assigns them random starting points and destinations.
-It also calculates the shortest path between the starting point and destination and sets the initial speed and remaining journey distance.A journey is between a home (blue)  and a building (red)
+The load-buildings procedure creates a specified number of buildings and assigns them random starting points and destinations.
+It also calculates the shortest path between the starting point and destination and sets the initial speed and remaining journey distance.
+A journey is between a home (blue) and a building (red).

+When the vehicles start their journey, they can only move to the nearest road node if it is unoccupied by other vehicles.
+This ensures that the vehicles do not collide with each other as they begin their travels, promoting a more realistic simulation of traffic flow.

 ### Input